- Home

 Energy price cap changes

-The energy price cap will change again on July 1st.
-This is predicted to be lower than January’s cap but a bit higher than April’s, although the actual amount it will rise or fall by will depend on what happens with energy markets in the meantime.
+The energy price cap will change again on July 1.
+This is predicted to be lower than April’s cap, although the actual amount it will rise or fall by will depend on what’s happening with energy markets.

 August